Partition Action Q&A Series

 Short Answer

 In North Carolina, you generally cannot force a co-owner to sign over a jointly titled boat.
-Your remedy is a partition proceeding: file with the Clerk of Superior Court and ask the court to either sell the boat and divide net proceeds or award title to one owner with appropriate credits.
-Because a boat cannot be physically divided, courts often order a sale or transfer by court order without the other owner’s signature.
+Your remedy may include a partition proceeding: file with the Clerk of Superior Court and ask the court to either sell the boat and divide net proceeds or, if appropriate, award possession or proceeds consistent with the parties’ interests.
+Because a boat cannot be physically divided, courts often order a sale; a transfer by court order without the other owner’s signature may be available depending on the order and the Wildlife Resources Commission’s titling requirements.

 Understanding the Problem